aaronksaunders/AmazonS3FileUploaderBETA/README.md

 # s3uploader Module
 # THIS IS A TRIAL RELEASE AND WILL EXPIRE

+I have released this version so hopefully I can get some broader testing of the module before I submit it to the marketplace.
+If there are some individuals who provide good feedback, I will give them a free version of the module.

+Please provide feedback if it is something you think would be good for the marketplace and the overall Appcelerator Community

 ## Description

-Simple file upload and bucket management for Amazon S3 writing for IOS and Titanium Appcelerator
+Simple file upload and bucket management for Amazon S3 written for IOS and Titanium Appcelerator

 ## Accessing the s3uploader Module